Yoav Kutner: TV

 Kutner founded the "Pop Corner" in the legendary TV show Zehu Ze! from 1978 to 1996.
 Through live shows of guest artists and video clips he exposed the audience to new music on a weekly basis.
 In 1998 he edited and presented "Sof Onat HaTapuzim", a TV series exploring the history of Israeli rock.

-In 2003 Kutner has been among the founders and Editor-in-Chief of "24"- the Israeli TV music channel.
+In 2003 Kutner was among the founders and Editor-in-Chief of "24"- the Israeli TV music channel.
 He left the channel in 2007.

 Journalism

 From 1981 to 1997, Kutner wrote about music in "7 Days", Israel's weekly journal of the daily Yedioth Ahronoth.

 Internet

 Kutner was among the founders of Mooma, a website dedicated to Israeli music and he has written many biographies and discographies of the artists in the site.

 Honours

 Kutner was awarded several prizes for his programs.
 For "Paul McCartney is Dead" a prize from the Israel Defense Forces Radio (1978) and the Tamuz Prize for "Sof Onat HaTapuzim", a TV series exploring the history of Israeli rock broadcast on Channel 1.